Wednesday, November 12, 2025

 We were less than all that and nothingness gave our souls succor.
 Or so spoke Allen Ginsburg

-Then it was all gone like the exquisite wickedness of the Witch of the East after a little water.
-We had made the city not safe, but safe enough and moere important under the DNC and the GOP the baks and the rich were coining wealth on the stock market fueled by the cocaine moeny-laundering of the CIA.
+Then inthec1980s it all vanished like the exquisite wickedness of the Witch of the East after a little water.
+We had made the city not safe, but safe enough and more importantly more prosperous for the banks and the rich were coining wealth on the stock market fueled by the cocaine moeny-laundering of the CIA.

 Crime was a black thing.
 The cops were white.
-Slowly white investors saw the value of the cities.
+Slowly white investors recognized the rising value of the cities.
 But only if us were replaced by them.
-Luxury Condos for college business and marketing grads.
-Lawyers made hundreds of thousand dollars salaries.
-Wealth was the dream of the nouveau riche paying off their massive education loans.
+Luxury Condos for business school and marketing grads.
+Hedge fund racketeers earned six-figure salaries to pay off their massive education loans.

 This is the new vision of New York for the M'zoongoo.